Radio Frequency EMFs

 The FCC versus the Rest of the World

-It is important to understand that there is a wide discrepancy between what our country’s governmental regulatory agencies, most notably the Federal Communications Commission (FCC), compared to the regulatory agencies in countries throughout the world, most notably in Europe.
+It is important to understand that there is a wide discrepancy between what our country’s governmental regulatory agencies, most notably the Federal Communications Commission (FCC), says is a safe level for long-term exposure to radio frequencies compared to the regulatory agencies in countries throughout the world, most notably in Europe.

 Look under Power Density (S) in milliWatts per centimeter squared (mW/cm2) on this table.
-Scroll down to Frequency Range 1500-100,000 MegaHertz (MHz) to see what the FCC considers to be the safe level for exposure to radio frequencies from cell phones, cell towers, wireless Internet (Wi-Fi) routers and smart meters.
+Scroll down to Frequency Range 1500-100,000 MegaHertz (MHz) to see what the FCC considers to be the safe level for exposure to radio frequencies from cell phones, cell towers, wireless Internet (Wi-Fi) routers and smart meters that use frequencies in that range.
 That value is a power density reading of 1.0 milliWatts per centimeter squared (mW/cm2).
-While this sounds like a small number, the unit of measurement used by the FCC, milliWatts per centimeters squared, is not the same unit used by Europe and the rest of the world, where much more stringent standards are in place.
+This means, one one-thousandth (a “milli”) of a Watt floating through the air from a wireless transmitter in a cell antenna, broadcast tower, or a router, laptop or cell phone in your house landing on a flat surface of half an inch by a half an inch (which is a centimeter squared).

-The rest of the world chooses instead to use the more stringent unit of measurement, microWatts per meter squared (uW/m2), as their standard.
 In that unit of measurement, the FCC’s safe exposure level of 1.0 milliWatts/centimeter squared (mW/cm2) equates to a whopping 10 million microWatts/meter squared (uW/m2).
-Click here to view a conversion table showing how this seemingly low FCC value translates to a much higher number when viewed in the units used by the Europens.
+Click here to view a conversion table showing how this seemingly low FCC value translates to a much higher number when viewed in the units used by the Europeans.

 What Really Is a Safe Level?